yracine/device-type.myautomatic/README.md

 /**************************************************************************************************/

-Click on it (gear icon at the top right corner) and press refresh several times to populate its fields
+Click on it  and press refresh several times to populate its fields

 /**************************************************************************************************/